National Intelligence Coordination Centre: Maher Arar scandal

 After the September 11 attacks the RCMP had a renewed interest in intelligence work.
 The Communications Security Establishment dealt with signals intelligence and the CSIS with Human intelligence.
 The RCMP had been frozen out of intelligence gathering and skills had atrophied.

 Maher Arar was arrested, rendered to Syria and tortured as the result of unfounded conclusions that had been shared with the FBI.
 A 2006 review found no evidence that he was linked to terrorist organisations and concluded the RCMP "lacked the expertise to conduct national security investigations".

 Director General arrested

 In September 2019 the RCMP arrested Cameron Ortis, who was director general of the National Intelligence Coordination Centre, who had been running the NICC since 2016.
 He had joined the RCMP in 2007 from an academic background in technology and crime, after completing a PhD at the University of British Columbia before he joined.
 He was hired as a strategic analyst - a position described as a "jack of all trades".
+In November 2023, a jury found Ortis guilty of multiple counts under the Security of Information Act.
+Ortis was sentenced to 14 years in prison in February 2024.